tidyverse/tidyverse.org/content/blog/recipes-1-1-0/index.md

 ## Better error for misspelled argument names

-If you have used recipes long enough you are very likely to have run into the following error:
+If you have used recipes long enough you are very likely to have run into the following error.

 ``` r
 recipe(mpg ~ ., data = mtcars) |>